Church of Norway

 Includes only church weddings performed by the Church of Norway.

 Funerals are a general term for the process that takes place when the deceased is to be buried.
 A funeral can take place through cremation or coffin burial.

 Division for Education and Culture Statistics

-From 1998 up to and including the statistical year 2004 the annual statistics of the parishes were collected at paper forms by Norwegian Center for Research Data (NSD) and published in the Ecclesiastical Database.
-Older history and statistics can be found on the Church of Norway's website, statistics from 1950 "Kirken i tall" (no).
+From 1998 up to and including the statistical year 2004 the annual statistics were collected on paper forms by Norwegian Center for Research Data and published in the Ecclesiastical Database.
+Church statistics in the Church Database are published at the parish level.

 This statistics includes all geographical parishes in the Church of Norway, not included Svalbard.
 The statistics do not include church affairs aboard or at institutions as hosptital and prisons, the church for the deaf, army chaplains and others having their own registers.
 Every parochial church council in cooperation with the vicar is responsible for reporting the data.
 The reporting unit is the parishes.
 The annual statistics include information on the number of baptisms, confirmations, enrolments and resignations of Church membership, number of services, congregation numbers, communicant numbers, collection takings, activities for children and teenagers, diaconal and ecumenical work in the parishes, cultural work etc. The main point of the statistics is the activity that the vicars, the parochial church council and the employed are responsible to.

 The reporting unit for the statistics is the parishes.
 The observation unit is also the parishes.
 The analysis unit is the municipality, county, KOSTRA group, and diocese.